nrbxyz/docs/Derpitcraft/README.md

 If you are stationary for more than a set amount of time, you will automatically be put into the AFK team.
 You can't use `/tmsg` to chat while you are in the AFK team.
 To get out of AFK, just move around.
 You can also set yourself as AFK manually by using `/afk`.
 This will mark you as AFK for the benefit of everyone on the server.
 ### Getting Slime Chunks
-Slime chunks are a fairly important Point of the game.
+Slime chunks are a fairly important part of the game.
 Raise a ticket to get a slime chunk close to your coordinates.

 #### Slime Chunk Limits